tazjin/kontemplate/docs/cluster-config.md

 Information about the structure of resource sets can be found in the [resource set documentation][].

 This field is **required**.

+### `globalHelper`

+The `globalHelper` field specifies additional templates to load in all ResourceSets when rendering the final manifest.

+This fields allow you to `define` named golang template and include them with `template "templateName"` function.

+This field is **optional**.

 ## External variables